-The episode kicks off with an apparently hungover Margaret waking up in Clarence House, barking at a servant to leave her alone.
-Once she's dragged herself out of bed and over to the tray that bears her Alka-Seltzer, however, the princess finds a letter that's arrived from Peter Townsend.
+The episode kicks off with an apparently hungover Margaret (Vanessa Kirby) waking up in Clarence House, barking at a servant to leave her alone.
+Once she's dragged herself out of bed and over to the tray that bears her Alka-Seltzer, however, the princess finds a letter that's arrived from Peter Townsend (Ben Miles).
 He's breaking their pact and getting married—to a 19-year-old.
 Margaret knocks a vase of flowers off the table, shattering it.
 From that point on, she's on a mission to beat her ex-fiancé down the aisle.

-Tony begins to think differently about the prospect of marriage after a dinner with his mother, an imperious woman wearing a truly remarkable hat.
+Tony begins to think differently about the prospect of marriage after dinner with his mother, an imperious woman wearing a truly remarkable hat.
 She seems generally unimpressed by her son and is furious to find out he rejected Margaret.
 After this tense interview, Tony blows off steam the only way he knows how—with a lot of sex with a lot of partners.
 In a moment of post-coital frankness with his married lovers Jeremy and Camilla Fry, he admits to feeling like he must marry Margaret, despite their reminders that he once described her as having "thick ankles and the face of a Jewish manicurist"—which is more weirdly specific than anything, but the judgmental indifference of the remark certainly doesn't indicate any sincere devotion to Margaret on Tony's part.

 Margaret's not the only one with a big change on the way.
-Turns out Elizabeth is pregnant again, so as much as I feel very cheated that we didn't get to actually witness Philip, Tommy, and the Queen Mother getting wasted together at the end of the last episode, at least something good came of Philip's enthusiasm for his wife's banishment of her uncle.
+Turns out Elizabeth (Claire Foy) is pregnant again, so as much as I feel very cheated that we didn't get to actually witness Philip (Matt Smith), Tommy (Pip Torrens), and the Queen Mother (Victoria Hamilton) getting wasted together at the end of the last episode, at least something good came of Philip's enthusiasm for his wife's banishment of her uncle.